Start Your APhA Engage Profile

 How do I update my contact information?

 From your profile page, click the pencil icon next to “CONTACT DETAILS.”
-You can also upload info from your LinkedIN profile.

 How do I control what information is visible on my profile?